bloomberg/chef-bcpc/docs/disconnected_build_guide.md

 fudge 127.127.1.1 stratum 8
 restrict 10.0.0.0 mask 255.0.0.0 nomodify notrap
 ```
+Restart ntp with: `sudo kill $(pgrep ntpd)`

+On Mac, launchd will automatically restart the ntp process.

+For Linux the process is nearly identical; on a modern Ubuntu, install the `ntp` and `ntpdate` packages to install the ntp daemon and client utilities, then configure it as described above and restart the ntp daemon with: `sudo service ntp restart`.

-Restart ntp with `sudo kill $(pgrep ntpd)` (launchd will automatically restart the process) and do a debug time synchronization from the bootstrap VM with `ntpdate -d 10.0.100.2`.
-If everything is working, you should see a message with `adjust time server` after a few seconds.
-If things are not working, you will see `no server suitable for synchronization found`.
+Now execute a debug time synchronization from the bootstrap VM with `ntpdate -d 10.0.100.2`

+If everything is working, you should see a message similar to `adjust time server 10.0.100.2 offset -0.000032 sec` after a few seconds.
+If things are not working correctly, you will see `no server suitable for synchronization found`.
-For Linux the process is nearly identical; on Ubuntu, install the `ntp` package to install the ntp daemon, then configure it as above and restart with `sudo service ntp restart`.

 apt mirror
 ---
 A sample apt-mirror configuration is provided [here](https://github.com/bloomberg/chef-bcpc/blob/master/docs/example_apt_mirror_config.list), annotated with comments indicating what each repo is named in the BCPC configuration.
-Mirroring everything here will require a very large amount of disk space (currently about 128GB), so be sure you have enough disk space on hand.
+Mirroring everything here will require a very large amount of disk space (currently about 188GB), so be sure you have enough local or attached disk space on hand.

-You will need to have a web server like Apache or nginx installed to serve up a content root.
+You will need to have a web server like Apache or nginx installed on the host to serve up the mirrored content root.
 The easiest way to set up the content root is to symlink the root of each individual repository (the location with the `dists` and `pool` directories) into a single location, then serve that up, like so:

 ```
 ➜  mirror-root  ls -l
 total 80
-lrwxr-xr-x  1 user  staff  66 Jun 21 01:07 ceph -> /usr/local/var/spool/apt-mirror/mirror/www.ceph.com/debian-hammer/
+lrwxr-xr-x  1 user  staff  66 Jun 21 01:07 ceph -> /var/apt-mirror/mirror/www.ceph.com/debian-hammer/
-lrwxr-xr-x  1 user  staff  91 May 28 10:18 elasticsearch -> /usr/local/var/spool/apt-mirror/mirror/packages.elasticsearch.org/elasticsearch/1.5/debian/
+lrwxr-xr-x  1 user  staff  91 May 28 10:18 elasticsearch -> /var/spool/apt-mirror/mirror/packages.elasticsearch.org/elasticsearch/1.5/debian/
-lrwxr-xr-x  1 user  staff  76 May 28 10:16 erlang -> /usr/local/var/spool/apt-mirror/mirror/packages.erlang-solutions.com/ubuntu/
+lrwxr-xr-x  1 user  staff  76 May 28 10:16 erlang -> /var/spool/apt-mirror/mirror/packages.erlang-solutions.com/ubuntu/
-lrwxr-xr-x  1 user  staff  74 May 28 10:17 fluentd -> /usr/local/var/spool/apt-mirror/mirror/packages.treasure-data.com/precise/
+lrwxr-xr-x  1 user  staff  74 May 28 10:17 fluentd -> /var/spool/apt-mirror/mirror/packages.treasure-data.com/2/
-lrwxr-xr-x  1 user  staff  84 May 28 10:07 haproxy -> /usr/local/var/spool/apt-mirror/mirror/ppa.launchpad.net/vbernat/haproxy-1.5/ubuntu/
+lrwxr-xr-x  1 user  staff  84 May 28 10:07 haproxy -> /var/spool/apt-mirror/mirror/ppa.launchpad.net/vbernat/haproxy-1.5/ubuntu/
-lrwxr-xr-x  1 user  staff  60 May 28 10:17 mysql -> /usr/local/var/spool/apt-mirror/mirror/repo.percona.com/apt/
+lrwxr-xr-x  1 user  staff  60 May 28 10:17 mysql -> /var/spool/apt-mirror/mirror/repo.percona.com/apt/
-lrwxr-xr-x  1 user  staff  81 May 28 10:17 openstack -> /usr/local/var/spool/apt-mirror/mirror/ubuntu-cloud.archive.canonical.com/ubuntu/
+lrwxr-xr-x  1 user  staff  81 May 28 10:17 openstack -> /var/spool/apt-mirror/mirror/ubuntu-cloud.archive.canonical.com/ubuntu/
-lrwxr-xr-x  1 user  staff  63 May 28 10:08 rabbitmq -> /usr/local/var/spool/apt-mirror/mirror/www.rabbitmq.com/debian/
+lrwxr-xr-x  1 user  staff  63 May 28 10:08 rabbitmq -> /var/spool/apt-mirror/mirror/www.rabbitmq.com/debian/
-lrwxr-xr-x  1 user  staff  61 Jun  3 09:07 ubuntu -> /usr/local/var/spool/apt-mirror/mirror/mirror.pnl.gov/ubuntu/
+lrwxr-xr-x  1 user  staff  61 Jun  3 09:07 ubuntu -> /var/spool/apt-mirror/mirror/mirror.pnl.gov/ubuntu/
 ```

 ...and then serve this location up from your web server.